-Few moments in history contain the same amount of excitement and wonder that exists when Dorthy first open her door to Oz.
+Few moments contain the same amount of excitement and wonder as when Dorothy first opens her door to Oz.
 The freedom from the burdens of life is exactly what every film or play hopes to give to its audience, and within the Wizard of Oz, this emotion is received in abundance.
-When WCI’s Drama department opted to work towards putting this story onto the stage in this year’s production, it was clear that this same hope of eliciting escapism existed not only for the audience but for the actors and all those working tirelessly behind the scenes to ensure a smooth transition of emotion.
+When WCI’s Drama department opted to put this iconic piece onto the stage in this year’s production, it was clear that this same hope of eliciting escapism existed not only for the audience but for the actors and all those working tirelessly behind the scenes to ensure a smooth transition of emotion.

-It’s become an annual milestone of the school year for a production to be put on at the beginning of December after beginning development from before September even rolled around.
-In the past, Drama at WCI would be a collection of productions that included Concept and Multi on top of the production, swapping annually; yet now, the first semester is clearly set for the production and nothing else, with multi coming later along the calendar.
-This shift has allowed for nothing less than stunning shows of the highest quality, giving the ability for larger and deeper stories to be explored within the restrictions a school production may find itself within.
+It’s become an annual milestone of the school year for a major production at the end of November.
+Work begins before school starts.
+In the past, Drama at WCI would be a pair of variety shows called Concept and Multi and another production slotted in where it would fit.
+Now, the first semester is clearly set for the production and nothing else, with Arts And Culture Festival coming later in the spring.
+This shift has allowed for full scale orchestra musicals of the highest quality, and the ability for larger and deeper stories to be explored.

-Previously, the productions have been of a somber and tragic nature, with West Side Story and Macbeth bringing forth complex emotion that required the actors to bear their heart open and to explore sides of themselves never seen.
+The previous two productions have been more somber and tragic in nature, with West Side Story and Macbeth bringing forth complex issues such as race and mental health that required the actors to bear their heart and to explore sides of themselves never seen.
 A consistent force in the department and current co-director of WoZ, Sarah Miller, reiterated the difficulties found within these shows, stating: “Both of those plays were extremely sad, and once you have to get into that headspace, even for a few hours, it would leave you down and just as sad for the rest of the day.”
-Instead now, both the audience and crew are filled with an energy of positivity and escapism, a moment brief apart from the dulls and downs of society.
+Instead now, both the audience and crew are filled with an energy of positivity and nostalgia, a brief moment apart from the dulls and downs of society.
 Miller even went even went on to emphasize this by stating that the only issue with WoZ is, “The perpetual happiness of the songs is irritating by the end of a rehearsal.”

-The production itself is ramping up to become of, if not the most, technically and prop intensive shows ever put on at WCI.
-All must look to perfection to truly capture the escapist feel Dorthy feels as she exists her door; Oz, being a fantasy land wonderland, requires meticulous attention to detail with every aspect of the show, whether that be Gilda’s bubbles, the Tornado, or the eye-popping yellow brick road that leads the heroes on their journey.
+The production itself is ramping up to become one of, if not the most, technically and production design intensive shows ever put on at WCI.
+All must look to perfection to truly capture the wonderment Dorothy feels as she exits her door; Oz, being a fantasy land , requires meticulous attention to detail with every aspect of the show, whether that be Gilda’s bubbles, the Tornado, or the eye-popping yellow brick road that leads the heroes on their journey.